Buildwas Abbey: Foundation

 The earlier confirmation by King Stephen, issued apparently while he was involved in the siege of Shrewsbury in 1138, gave few details of the grants, although it did give the size of the site as one hide, as in Domesday.
 Instead it concentrated on recognising the abbey's immunity from taxes and other exactions, including scot and lot and Danegeld.
 Stephen was a strong supporter and promoter of the Savigniac community, whose mother house stood within his own county of Mortain, which he lost to the Angevins during the Anarchy.
 One of the witnesses of Stephen's confirmation was Philip de Belmeis, an important Shropshire landholder.
 Together with his wife, Matilda, Philip subsequently made an important grant to the abbey of land at Ruckley in Tong, with common pasture and pannage in his woods towards Brewood and the Lizard.
 The grant is not dated but makes clear that the abbey was still part of the Savigniac community, as it committed all Savigniac houses to pray for Philip, Matilda and their family.
-The Savigniac houses were all absorbed into the Cistercian order in 1147, and the merger was confirmed by a bull of Eugenius III on 11 April 1148.
+The Savigniac houses were all absorbed into the Cistercian order in 1147, and the merger was confirmed by a bull of Pope Eugenius III on 11 April 1148.
 By this time Philip had transferred his support to the rival Augustinians, granting lands which allowed the establishment of Lilleshall Abbey.